 3. In the diagram, select the Sensor Group node that represents the Protective Instrument Loop Sensor Group that you want to access.

 The datasheet for the Sensor Group appears.

-5. In the upper-right corner of the datasheet, select .
+- 4. If needed, modify values in the available fields. - 5.
+In the upper-right corner of the datasheet, select \square .

 The changes made to the Protective Instrument Loop Sensor Group are saved.